 Beyond the requirements for the MA, continuing students are required to complete a minimum of 24 units of coursework for the PhD, a minimum of 60 units total (see also section on course load.)
 Among these 60 total units, a minimum of 12 units of graduate-level course work must be completed in each of the student’s three fields, plus at least 12 additional units of graduate-level course work from the offerings in the Comparative Literature Program, with the remaining 12 units to be distributed among the student’s fields in consultation with the Graduate Advisor.
 Students are encouraged to take and/or audit other courses, both within and outside of the department, that match their interests and planned areas of specialization.
 In order to be advanced to candidacy, they must also demonstrate competency in a second foreign language, pass two more field examinations and present and defend a dissertation prospectus.
 After advancement to candidacy, they write and defend a dissertation.
 The university’s absolute time limit for passing the field exams and advancing to candidacy is 4 years.
 See section 15 below on Normative Time.

 7.2.2 Students with the MA from another institution

-It is essential that incoming students meet with the Faculty Graduate Advisor during their first quarter at UCSB in order to review their academic record and map out a program that will insure a grounding equivalent to UCSB's MA program.
+It is essential that incoming students meet with the Faculty Graduate Advisor prior to their first quarter at UCSB in order to review their academic record and map out a program that will insure a grounding equivalent to UCSB’s MA program.